drod7946/Team-7/README.md

 pip install psycopg2-binary
 ```
 In the future a separate window will be needed to run the python traffic generator, but that is not necessary at this time.
+To input the hardware ID's into the database.
+Enter the equipment ID first then the player ID (name).
+Then click enter and the data will be added into the database.